duvaork/YuxiTechnicalTest/README.md

 Please set an environment variable named **YUXI_PHOTOS** which should point to the location of the file **conf.properties**.

+To run the server execute the method main in **TechnicalTestApplication** class.
+Server will listen at port 8080 and provides /photos endpoint for the photos arrange service.

 ## conf.properties

 This file is used to configure server at start up with two properties: